How to Solve Physician Shortage?

 But how can this issue be resolved?

-This blog will look at several tactics and answers that practices may use to deal with the physician shortage and ensure they’re giving patients the best care possible.
+This blog will look at several tactics and answers that practices may use to deal with the physician shortage and ensure they give patients the best care possible.
 We’ll delve deeper into what it takes to address this complicated issue and support practices in flourishing, from employing technology and alternative care models to motivating medical students to enter specific specializations.

 So let’s get started and look into how we can jointly address the physician shortage.